cloudmesh-community/fa19-516-147/project/report.md

 In this cloud computing project, cloud database as a service feature will be used with the objective of creating a functionality to deploy a database in multiple cloud environment.

-Here is a quick reference table giving the listing of database services available from different cloud services provider market leaders ,
+Here is a quick reference table giving the listing of database services available from different cloud services provider market leaders,

 |Azure                          | AWS                      |    Google                 |Oracle                             | IBM                                  |MongoDB      |
 |-------------------------------| -------------------------|---------------------------|-----------------------------------|--------------------------------------|-------------|